IPBGG Opportunities

 Evaluation and Selection Process

-• The candidate will be selected based on the nature and extent of their leadership activities, with additional consideration given to their academic achievements.
+- The recipient will be selected based on the nature and extent of their leadership activities, with additional consideration given to their academic and research achievements.

-The recipients are also expected to acknowledge the support of The Peggy Ozias-Akins Leadership in Science Award when they present or publish their dissertation research results.
+The recipient is expected to acknowledge the support of The Peggy Ozias-Akins Leadership in Science Award whenever they present or publish their dissertation research results.

 John Ingle